daily word - walls

 Add new comment

-daily word - war of nerves
+daily word - hope and optimism

 Dale Cresap's picture